msveshnikov/cyberia/src/App.md

 ```

 This component is designed to be the root component of the application, handling most of the core
-functionality and user interactions for the IsoCraft project.
+functionality and user interactions for the Cyberia project.